bozsahin/thebench/README.md

 It is explained <a href="https://sbcl.org/getting.html"> here</a>.
 It works in Macs and linuxes.

-If you are wondering why I am not using Python's virtual environment facility to freeze TheBench to a certain python binary, it is because it's needlessly complex, anachronistic at this day and age, and error-prone.
+If you are wondering why I am not using Python's virtual environment facility to freeze TheBench to a certain python binary, it is because it's needlessly complex, a bit wet behind the ear at this day and age, and error-prone.
-It seemed to me for TheBench to be the shortest way to lose the python-uninitiated from the start.
+For TheBench, it seemed to me  to be the shortest way to lose the python-uninitiated from the start.
-TheBench has its on command syntax; it does not need Python or Lisp programming.
+TheBench has its on command syntax anyway; it does not need Python or Lisp programming.

 You may have noticed the curious absence of <code>rpm</code> package manager support for install.
 Unlike <code>yum</code>, which is also available in rpm-based platforms, <code>rpm</code> is subscription-based.
 I find that quite un-linux, and non-transparent.